zz9tf/NLP-Embedding-models-on-product-review/Project.md

     </div>
 </div>

 As a result, TfidfVectorizer is a better vectorizer for the LR model and the NC model.
 For the LR model, TfidfVectorizer is harmful to precision and specificity.
-But the NC model is a comprehensive improvement.
+But for the NC model, all performances are improved.
 As for the NB model, both CountVectorizer and TfidfVectorizer are workable since there is no difference between the results based on the two vectorizers.

 #### 3.1.2 N-grams difference

 This experiment kept extracting at most 50 features from reviews.
 It applied TfidfVectorizer.
 All models are default models.
 It only used three different n-gram strategies.
-(1, 1) is for one gram, and (2, 2) is for two grams.
+(1, 1) is for one item length, (2, 2) is for two items length, (5, 5) is for five items length.

 <div align="center">
     <table>